First, you realize that you need a couple of developers. Or maybe a whole team, for your software development.

 With all that having been said, the report of the National Outsourcing Association states that respondents progress more quickly with offshoring.

-The main differences between software outsourcing and outstaffing are the scope of the project and the side responsible for the management.
+The main difference between software outsourcing and outstaffing is the scope of the project.
+And the side responsible for the management.

-When choosing the right offshore development model for your project, I highly recommend considering your project goals and specificities.
+Choosing the right offshore development model for your project?
+I highly recommend considering your project goals and specificities.
 Plus try to assess your management skills soberly.

 Contact us to choose the most profitable solution for you.